hithereiamaliff/mynameisaliff-frontend/README.md

 ## Repository Structure

-This repository contains the frontend implementation of mynameisaliff.co.uk, with a focus on clean architecture and reusable components.
+This repository contains the frontend implementation of my mynameisaliff.co.uk website, with a focus on clean architecture and reusable components.

 ### Core Components
 - `src/components/`: Reusable UI components